Progress and develop in your career with us

-With more than 350 officers working in armed Marine Units, located on the Clyde and at the Portsmouth and Devonport Naval Bases, we have the largest marine policing capability in the UK.
+With more than 350 officers working in armed Marine Units, located at the Clyde, Portsmouth and Devonport Naval Bases, we have the largest marine policing capability in the UK.

-Our marine policing teams deliver an important part of the protective security arrangements at the naval bases where they’re located, responsible for water-borne security whilst deployed on patrols and operations in Police Launches and Rigid Hulled Inflatable Boats (RHIBS).
-Highly visible armed patrolling of the waterfront provides an overt deterrent against potential terrorist attack and other illegal activities that present a security and safety threat.
+Our marine policing teams deliver an integral aspect of the naval base protective security arrangements, responsible for water-borne security whilst deployed on patrols and operations in Police Launches and Rigid Hulled Inflatable Boats (RHIBS).
+Their highly visible armed patrolling of the waterfronts deter security and safety threats.

-Our marine unit officers are trained to Royal Yacht Association (RYA) standards, ranging from Competent Crew to Coastal Skipper.
-Training in marine-specific firearms tactics is also required.
+Our marine unit officers are trained to Royal Yacht Association (RYA) standards, ranging from Competent Crew to Coastal Skipper, and in marine-specific firearms tactics.

 As well as serving the Royal Navy, MDP marine units escort other surface vessels, including the vessels of visiting Navies, to and from the open sea.

 On patrol with an MDP Marine Unit

 We have the second largest police dog capability in the UK with over 200 operational police dogs and handlers across the MOD.

 Our dog handlers deploy with firearms, in diverse environments, working with their dogs to detect and intercept suspicious activity and criminality.
 This can include providing support to other policing and security teams.